 - Offensive name calling, demeaning behavior all meant to suppress and shame the victim publicly

-- Threatening victims to share personal conversations, images or embarrassing texts publicly.
+- Threatening victims to share personal images or embarrassing texts to all.

 - Receiving explicit images

 - Spread rumors and lies on social sites about person being cyber bullied

 - Sending images or videos that cause humiliation, harassment, and embarrassment

 - Girls can become victims of “slut shaming”.
 Where the bully is trying to insult or demean the way the victim dresses, body image, mannerism etc.

 - Spy on the victim using spyware or other malicious hacking programs.

 - It is also getting more common to engage in fun activity by way of opinion polls.
 Hear the bully creates a poll to get peoples opinion on an aspect of the victim that can embarrass the victim.
 For example, does the victim look like a fat pig or a dirty cow.

 - Video shaming is also one of the tactics used.
 There are many ways.
 Right from sharing humiliating videos of the victim to creating videos with the victim face morphed and then sharing it around.

 - They can also do it in a subtle way.
 For example, they can post something indicating or pointing to your teen but not necessarily directly naming your teen.